AlejandroKantor/modelBenchmarking/README.md

 ## Usage

 Open ./modelBenchmarking.RProj, then open ./scripts/makeModelBenchmarking.R within the R Project.
 Run or source ./scripts/makeModelBenchmarking.R.
-Optionally, we can modify the data set and parameters used chanching the following code.
+Optionally, we can modify the data set and parameters used changing the following code.

 ```r
 #-----------------------------------------